widlarizer/verilated-project/readme.md

 note that your top level module name should be the name of the sv or v file you are creating (convention an ease). your testbench file will be modulename_tb.cpp and it is assumed you have verilator, gtkwave and make and clangd in path.

-1. go to makefile and assign the `MODULE` value
+1. go to makefile and assign the `MODULE` Vtope
 2. that's it, write and change your code in the module and tb files and run `make waves`, if there is an error try to fix it and `make clean && make waves`
 3. commands are available for each step separately too `make build`, `make sim`, `make lint`